parcelcraft/docs/changelog/index.md

 ## 2.2.7 {% small %}August 31, 2026{% /small %}

 - Fixed: Checkout custom fields (company name, custom label text) were not applied to shipments from one-time payment link purchases with invoices, including 1-click shipments and test labels.
-- Fixed:  Resolved timeout when loading carrier settings for accounts with no connected carriers, or a specific subset of carriers, and improved the error shown when carriers can't be loaded
+- Fixed: Resolved a timeout when loading carrier settings for accounts with no connected carriers, or a specific subset of carriers, and improved the error shown when carriers can't be loaded

 ---